moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 // This is a made up example, bear with us. enum SecureProtocol {
   SECURE_PROTOCOL_UNSPECIFIED = 0;
-  // If this enum is in the same package as Scheme, this will
+  // If this enum is in the same package as Scheme, this produces
-  // produce a protoc compile-time error!
+  // a protoc compile-time error!
   HTTPS = 1;
   ...
 }